KvGeijer/zote/ideas.md

 * Add structs.
   * What features should they have?
 For example would be nice to implement some point struct for AoC...

-* Add maps (sets as well)

 * Expand standard library

 * Remove need for semicolons after blocks in some cases.
 Such as an expression statement ending with a block probably.

 * Start work on a real virtual machine interpreter.
 Could probably be a lot faster than the naive one.

-* Add pattern matching.
+* Add pattern match statements.
-  * Pattern match against a sequence
-  * Incorporate it in function definitions